 In order to bill programs correctly, the office and/or department must have an account set up in the EMS system.
 If you are unsure if you have an account set up in EMS, please contact our office and we can check the system.
 If you do not have an account set up in EMS, review the instructions on how to fill out the Customer Information Sheet and turn the form into our office.
 This process can take up to a couple of weeks, so please try to submit the form by the 60 day deadline to coincide with your application submission to ensure that the account can be set up and that billing can be completed.

-*For Third Party Programs, we will be expecting the payment from the Texas A&M University department or organization that is sponsoring the program.
-In accordance with section 9.1 of the Texas A&M University Rule for Campus Programs for Minors (24.01.06.M1), the sponsoring department, college, or other University unit will be responsible for payment of CPM-associated costs.
+*In accordance with section 10.1 of the Texas A&M University Rule for Campus Programs for Minors (24.01.06.M1), the sponsoring department, college, or other University unit will be responsible for payment of CPM-associated costs.
 Therefore, it is the responsibility of the sponsor to ensure that the payment is completed, then it will be up to the third party organization and the associated A&M partner to determine how the payment is settled between the two organizations.